abcucberkeley/cpp-tiff/README.md

 ## Quick Start Guide (MATLAB)

 ### Prerequisites
 1. None!
-The parallel reader and writer mex files will work with most recent version of Matlab.
+The parallel reader and writer mex files will work with the most recent version of Matlab.

 ### Download and Install
 1. Download the latest release for your OS from here (windows/linux/mac.zip): https://github.com/abcucberkeley/cpp-tiff/releases